mahirgamal/gyg-order-api/README.md

 ### 3. Install AWS SDK

-Install the AWS SDK, which is required to interact with AWS services like DynamoDB:
+Install the AWS SDK to interact with AWS services like DynamoDB:

 ```bash
 npm install aws-sdk